The most frequent question that haunts even the savviest executive must be What do my customers want?

 Why Customer Experience is Important?

-Customer experience is important for customer retention, to build customer loyalty, to develop competitive advantage and a host of other benefits.
+Customer experience is important for customer retention, building customer loyalty, developing competitive advantage, and a host of other benefits.

 Data indicates that 73% of companies with above-average customer experience perform better financially as compared to their competitors.